Justin-Sawyer/recipes-and-deliveries/README.md

     return render(request, template, context)
 ```

 This ensured that the user's discount code was being found from his id.
 It also ensured that if the user has two or more recipes with discount codes, then only the first code would be taken into account while going through the checkout process.
 In other words, if the user is eligible for 3 discounts, he would receive one discount for each of his next three checkouts.
-When the list of discount, the context.py file above would no longer bear witness to any discount to be applied.
+When the list of discounts was empty, the context.py file above would no longer bear witness to any discount to be applied.

 Checkout app checkout_success() view: